 This Career Action Guide can help students be intentional about building experiences into their education, complementing their academic achievement.

 The Career Guide is a resource for students in different stages of career planning and decision making.
-It provides information and activities on job search strategies, resume preparation, internships, a LinkedIn profile checklist, and researching graduate school.
+It provides information and activities on occupation information; job search strategies; resumes, interviews, and cover letters; graduate school and testing; and networking.

 Career decision pyramid